 Right now I find my Niche in the outdoor yoga.
 As well as being a Floral Creative (Florist) I am inspired by the earth around me, often finding as many ways as I can to bring yoga and nature together.
 Finding the most grounding place to be outside.
 I am so filled with gratitude for all I come across on this beautiful journey and all that has lead me to it thus far.
 Continuing to change, expand, grow.
 While facilitating that for others.

-Jade Teaches Hatha Yoga Fridays at 10 AM, Restorative Yoga on Fridays at 6 PM, & 8:15 AM Fiery Vinyasa on Sundays
+Jade Teaches Hatha Yoga Fridays at 10 AM & 8:15 AM Fiery Vinyasa on Sundays

 This is an uplifting and full bodied class, taking us back into our bodies and into the present moment.
 This class is helpful in clearing our minds, realigning ourselves, and deepening our spiritual practice.
 We will focus on connecting breath and movement, and awakening our creative flow.
 This class is appropriate for both beginners and seasoned yogis.